 THE SHORT (no frills bio):

-Isabella “Izzy” Tugman is an actor, singer, voice-over artist, and film producer.
-Currently, Isabella is recording an audiobook titled Lost in the City of @ (formerly titled iPooKee), a novel by Michael Bell.
-Her latest feature film, I’d Kill for You, (actor & co-producer) had its world premiere at the famous Chinese Theatre in Hollywood at the Dances with Films Festival.
-The film was also featured in the LA Femme Festival, which showcases work by female writers, directors, and producers.
-Isabella studied Vocal Performance and Opera at the University of Missouri-Kansas City prior to moving to Los Angeles to attend a vigorous performing arts program at the American Musical and Dramatic Academy.
-Following graduation, she devoted herself to learning about film production and has been producing films ever since.
-She is an avid reader, moviegoer/ theatergoer, traveler, and yogi.
+Isabella “Izzy” Tugman is an actor, singer, film producer, and voice-over artist.
+A lifetime devotee to a career in the performing arts, Isabella has performed in many productions throughout her life and has a B.A. in Music.
+Isabella studied Vocal Performance and Opera at the University of Missouri-Kansas City prior to moving to Los Angeles to attend a vigorous performing arts program at the American Musical and Dramatic Academy, where she earned a certificate for completing the Integrated Program.
+Following graduation, she devoted herself to learning about film production and has been developing and producing films ever since.
+She is an avid reader, moviegoer, traveler, and yogi.

 THE LONG (epic journey bio):